-So in reality, using sous vide bags doesn't really add that much to our overall carbon footprint.
-But if you're concerned about it, as I was, there are some things you can do.
+So in reality, using sous vide bags doesn't really add that much to our overall plastic use in the kitchen.
+But if you're concerned about it, there are some steps you can take.

 Ways to Reduce Plastic Use When Cooking Sous Vide

-Here's what I've done to reduce my plastic use in sous vide cooking:
+Here are some ways to reduce your plastic use in sous vide cooking:

-- I use the same bag for freezing as I do for cooking.
-When I freeze meat, I pre-season so it's ready to just pop into the sous vide for a couple of hours.
-(Bonus: This also hugely simplifies meal prep!)
-Now, some people say it can toughen meat to freeze it in a bag with salt, but I haven't noticed any issues with it.
-If you do, just salt it after the sous vide cook and before finishing.
+- Use the same bag for freezing as I do for cooking.
+When you freeze meat, pre-season so it's ready to just pop into the sous vide for a couple of hours.
+(Bonus: This also simplifies meal prep!)

-- I also use the bags for storage after cooking if there are leftovers.
-I always try to seal as close to the top of the bag as possible so I can re-seal it for this purpose.
+- Also use the bags for storage after cooking if there are leftovers.
+Always try to seal as close to the top of the vacuum bag as possible so you can re-seal it for storage.
 You must be sure to chill quickly and make sure the food stays below 40F until ready to eat again--otherwise the anaerobic environment could be a problem.

-In addition, I also use mason jars for a lot of my food storage now, and I try to buy in bulk when possible to avoid a lot of plastic and styrofoam packaging.
-(You can find mason jars in just about any grocery store, but I've only been able to find these great reusable lids online.)
+In addition, you can use mason jars for a lot of your food storage, and try to buy in bulk when possible to avoid a lot of plastic and styrofoam packaging.
+(You can find mason jars in just about any grocery store.)

 If you're extremely thrifty, you can also just re-use your storage and vacuum seal bags--as long as you're very careful about proper cleaning and drying after use.